Area Law for the entanglement entropy of free fermions in nonrandom ergodic field: Finite-difference operators with quasi-periodic potential

 \section{Finite-difference operators with quasi-periodic potential}

-In this section, we present the proofs of Theorem \ref{th:ap-d} and Theorem \ref{th:ap-1d} on the Area Law for several classes of non-random ergodic operators.
-To the best of our knowledge, the only class of these operators for which the Area Law is rigorously established (using Criterion~\ref{cr:1}) is that consisting of the Schr\"odinger operators with independent identically distributed random potentials (aka Anderson model) whose probability law possesses a certain amount of smoothness \cite{EPS}.
+In this section, we present the proofs of Theorems~\ref{th:ap-d} and \ref{th:ap-1d} on the Area Law for several classes of non-random ergodic operators.
+We begin with the proof of Theorem~\ref{th:ule-d-maryland}, which is important as itself and crucial in the proofs of Theorems~\ref{th:ap-d} and \ref{th:ap-1d}.

+To the best of our knowledge, the only class of ergodic operators for which the Area Law is rigorously established (using Criterion~\ref{cr:1}) is that consisting of the Schr\"odinger operators with independent identically distributed random potentials (aka Anderson model) \cite{EPS}.

 Here we show that the class of such operators is considerably larger.
 In particular, it includes several families of quasi-periodic (and limit-periodic), i.e., deterministic, rather than random, operators.
 These are operators given by $ \eqref{eq:schrodinger}$, whose ergodic potential $ \eqref{eq:ergodic-potential-1} $ is generated by an irrational shift